 Ultimately, the wisdom of pursuing nuclear primacy must be evaluated in the context of the United States’ foreign policy goals.
 The United States is now seeking to maintain its global preeminence, which the Bush administration defines as the ability to stave off the emergence of a peer competitor and prevent weaker countries from being able to challenge the United States in critical regions such as the Persian Gulf.
 If Washington continues to believe such preeminence is necessary for its security, then the benefits of nuclear primacy might exceed the risks.
 But if the United States adopts a more restrained foreign policy — for example, one premised on greater skepticism of the wisdom of forcibly exporting democracy, launching military strikes to prevent the proliferation of weapons of mass destruction, and aggressively checking rising challengers — then the benefits of nuclear primacy will be trumped by the dangers.

-5 thoughts on “The Rise of U.S. Nuclear Primacy”
+5 responses to “The Rise of U.S. Nuclear Primacy”

 On the other hand, as part of the nuclear proliferation vs. responsibility game, the Chinese and the Russians have been dealt N. Korea and Iran, respectively.
 It looks like the US is left little choice in a world with an increasing number of nuclear actors, but seek for primacy, nuclear, that is.